lratcli/capstone-project/README.md

 - Epic: Admin - core administration capability
 - Epic: User General - features common to all user activities
-- Epic: User Proposed-System - create and view hypothetical gaiming systems
+- Epic: User Proposed-System - create and view hypothetical gaming systems
 - Epic: User Review - attach user created reviews of a hypothetical gaming system to that system

 These Epics are represented by labels on respective user stories on the Kanban board.